Autism Therapies: ABA, RDI, and Sensory Therapies

 RDI training aims at teaching children how to engage in social relationships with other people.
 Typically, RDI training begins by helping children develop relationships with their parents and other family members.
-It is very similar to other therapies for autism in that it focuses on the core deficit: social skills and interaction.
+It is very similar to other therapies for autism spectrum disorder in that it focuses on the core deficit: social skills and interaction.
 Parental involvement is key to the success of RDI.
 RDI teaches parents how to use all opportunities as “teachable moments.”
 These moments are opportunities to engage the child and build more appropriate social skills.

 Since RDI training is relatively new, there is not much clinical evidence to demonstrate its effectiveness.
 Studies conducted by the developers of RDI, however, have shown significant improvement in children treated with RDI based on two commonly used diagnostic tests for autism.